stanwmusic/wp-tevko-responsive-images/readme.md

 **2.2.1**

-- JS patch for wordpress
+- JS patch for WordPress

 **2.2.0**